 - The key asset of the Company is the investment in direct loans via peer-to-peer lending platforms.
 If a significant number of loans were to become impaired, this may have a significant adverse impact on the Company.
-The current economic conditions may also adversely impact the underlying borrowers meeting their loan repayments. - The Company's loans should be segregated by the loan originators and in the case of insolvency of the loan originator the loans should be free of third party claims against the loan originator however there is no guarantee that this would be the case.
-As a result bankruptcy or insolvency of a loan originator may cause the Company's rights with respect to the loans to be delayed, limited or potentially lost.
+The current economic conditions may also adversely impact the underlying borrowers meeting their loan repayments; - The Company's loans should be segregated by the loan originators and in the case of insolvency of the loan originator the loans should be free of third party claims against the loan originator however there is no guarantee that this would be the case.
+As a result bankruptcy or insolvency of a loan originator may cause the Company's rights with respect to the loans to be delayed, limited or potentially lost; and - Loans receivable may mature or be realised at a timeframe that is ultimately longer than outstanding Noteholders redemptions requests.
+In such a scenario, where the Company is unable to liquidate loans in an orderly manner in order to fund redemptions, the Company may take longer to effect settlement of redemptions.